How Can We Train Deep Learning Models Across Clouds and Continents? An Experimental Study: Geo-distributed Performance

 When comparing the C-6 experiment with two GPUs in three continents to the local A-6 experiments, the throughput slowdown is almost identical (CV 7\%, NLP 35\%) as with C-4 (CV 9\%, NLP 36\%) to A-4.
 Scaling further to two GPUs in four continents, C-8 is slightly slower at NLP (41\%) compared to C-4 (36\%) to their respective local runs (A-8 and A-4), due to the decreasing granularity of 0.4 (\Cref{fig:geo-dist-us-eu-asia-aus-granularity}).
 The small granularity removes the additional gain of four more GPUs since the task is no longer suitable for distributed training.
 However, as the CV task is still at a granularity of 3.33 on C-8, it reaches a speedup of 3.02x, only 7\% slower than the fully local A-8 experiment.
-The peak egress of 678 Mbits was also reached on one US VM, while the remaining VMs were between 450 and 550 Mbits.
-These observations show that adding another continent does not significantly reduce throughput when training on three continents with at least two VMs to take advantage of the fast local connection, and the task granularity allows scaling.
+The peak egress of 678~Mb/s was also reached on one US VM, while the remaining VMs were between 450 and 550~Mb/s.
+These observations show that adding another continent does not significantly reduce throughput when training on three continents with at least two VMs.

 In summary, while local compute is the best choice for maximum throughput, for high granularity tasks like CV, even distributing VMs over four continents only slows down performance by 7\%.
 However, intercontinental training leads to a significant penalty on a task with lower granularity, like NLP, resulting in a performance drop of 41\% (C-8) compared to the fully local experiment (A-8).
 Finally, each additional region introduces a constant penalty that is not amortized by adding local hardware, which should be considered when running geo-distributed training setups.